-This task is related to the consideration and potential issue of authorisations (Exemptions) under the Exemption Byelaw 2019 (or individual Byelaws) for scientific, stocking and breeding purposes, and determine them within 60 days of receipt.
+This task is related to the consideration and potential issue of authorisations (Exemptions) under the Exemption Byelaw 2019 (or individual Byelaws) for scientific, stocking and breeding purposes, which must be determine within 60 days of receipt.

 D&S IFCA received 23 Exemption requests and issued 21 Authorisations to a range of stakeholders including academic institutions, Cefas, IFM, Environment Agency, consultants, and fishers.